ericspod/Eidolon/README.md

 | Script Interface<br>![](script1.png) | Python Console<br>![](console.png)  | Image Processing Projects<br>![](project.png) |

 Eidolon exposes its internal data structures and algorithms to user scripts which can be loaded at runtime.
-This allows custom processing of loaded data to be performed which can import additional libraries.
+This allows custom processing of loaded data to be performed with Numpy, Scipy, or imported additional libraries.
 The runtime Python console allows users to probe and experiment with loaded data, allowing Eidolon to function as a workbench environment.
 Image processing projects expose IRTK/MIRTK functionality for image registration, alignment, motion tracking, and other image processing tasks.